w3c/wai-curricula/content/content-author/structure.md

 Courses based on this module should:

-* demonstrate how people with disabilities rely on headings, paragraphs, lists, and other structures to understand, navigate, and process content
+* demonstrate how people with disabilities rely on headings, paragraphs, lists, and other structures to orient themselves, as well as to understand, navigate, and process content
 * explain accessibility requirements related to content structure

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how people with disabilities rely on headings, paragraphs, lists, and other structures to understand, navigate and process content
+* explain how people with disabilities rely on headings, paragraphs, lists, and other structures to orient themselves, as well as to understand, navigate and process content
-* provide headings to help users identify the different content sections
+* provide headings to help users identify and navigate the different content sections
+* group content using paragraphs, lists, and other structures
+* provide tables of contents to give an overall summary of the content structure
+* collaborate with designers and developers to include methods to move back and forth through long pieces of content, including "back to top" links
 * employ accessible authoring tools that:
   * support the inclusion of headings, lists, paragraphs, and other content structures
   * produce appropriate markup for headings, lists, paragraphs, and other content structures
-* collaborate with developers and designers to ensure visual and non-visual perception of content structures , including headings, paragraphs, lists, quotes, and others
+* identify related requirements for developers and designers to ensure visual and non-visual perception of content structures , including headings, paragraphs, lists, quotes, and others

 {% include excol.html type="all" %}